 If you see ants in your home and there is still snow on the ground, you have an active colony within the structure of your home somewhere.
 Unlike their bigger brothers, the Carpenter Ant, these ants generally do not cause structural damage to the home.
 They are more of a hygienic pest.
 They can be found crawling all over your kitchen and food area after they had just walked up through who knows what else.
 The foods that these insects eat vary from meats to pet food; bread, nuts, and even other insects.

-To learn more about how Abra Kadabra can help you with a pavement ant issue, contact the experts here or call (763) 537-0330.
+To learn more about how Abra Kadabra can help you with a pavement ant removal and extermination, contact the experts here or call (763) 537-0330.
 Our licensed pest control experts will be happy to answer any questions you have.